Lame Deer Branch Lobby Closed

 The convenience of banking through the Internet is sometimes overshadowed by concerns that your private account information could fall into the wrong hands.
 At First Interstate Bank, security is our top priority.
-To this end, we have a firewall between the Internet and our customer information preventing unauthorized access; we only communicate through web browsers that support Secure Socket Layer (SSL) 3.0 or higher.
-As a final security measure, we encrypt all data communications using state-of-the-art encryption technology and Message Authentication Code (MAC).
+To this end, we have a firewall between the Internet and our clients’ information preventing unauthorized access and we only communicate through web browsers that support the latest encryption.
+As a final security measure, we encrypt all data communications using state-of-the-art encryption technology.

-At First Interstate Bank, we are so confident in our security measures that we guarantee you will be covered against 100% of losses for any funds improperly removed from your accounts due to a breach of our security measures, as long as you fulfill your customer responsibilities.
-This guarantee does not apply to small business, commercial, or other non-personal accounts and does not cover transactions by persons to whom you disclose your online Access Credentials, such as user IDs and passwords.
+We are so confident in our security measures that we guarantee you will be covered against 100% of losses for any funds improperly removed from your accounts due to a breach of our security measures, as long as you fulfill your responsibilities as a client.
+This guarantee does not apply to small business, commercial, or other non-personal accounts and does not cover compromise of your technology or transactions by persons to whom you disclose your online Access Credentials, such as user IDs and passwords.

-As you would expect, our security measures are only effective if customers fulfill their responsibilities as outlined in the terms and conditions of our online and mobile banking agreements.
+As you would expect, our security measures are only effective if clients fulfill their responsibilities as outlined in the terms and conditions of our online and mobile banking agreements.
 For example, our guarantee does not cover losses resulting from the following:

-Remember, you can contact us by phone at 1-888-752-3332 (Mon-Fri 7:30am-6:00pm) to report any unauthorized event.
+Remember, you can contact us by call the Client Contact Center at 1-855-342-3400 (M-F 7:30am – 7pm and Sat 10am – 2pm MST) to report any unauthorized event.

-Secure Sockets Layer 3.0 provides a way for your browser to ensure that you are in fact logging on to the First Interstate Bank server and not a site that is attempting to impersonate our server.
-Before you log on to the First Interstate Bank server, SSL sends our public key to your browser program.
-SSL lets your browser verify the identity of our server by viewing the siteâ€™s certificate.
+Transport Layer Security (TLS) provides a way for your browser to ensure you are in fact logging on to the First Interstate Bank server and not a site that is attempting to impersonate our server.
+Before you log on to the First Interstate Bank server, TLS sends our public key to your browser program.
+TLS lets your browser verify the identity of our server by viewing the site's certificate.
 A certificate is a way of associating a public key to a name.

-Once SSL has authenticated the server, your browser and our server will create an individual symmetric key.
+Once TLS has authenticated the server, your browser and our server will create an individual symmetric key.
 This key will allow our server to communicate with your browser through encrypted transmissions of data.
 The symmetric key is valid for a single use only.
 If you log out and log in again at another time, the server and your browser will create a new unique symmetric key.